Frequently Asked Questions

 Have a question you want answered but don't see the answer here?
 Submit your question on the Contact page and someone will get back to you promptly.

 Who was John Wymer and where did these photographs come from?

 John Wymer was a California native who moved to Washington, DC in the 1930s.
 He worked at the Bureau of Standards and devoted about 4 years worth of his free time to this project.
 He donated the collection to the Historical Society of Washington, DC in 1978.
 To read more about Wymer and his project, explore the Wymer Collection pages - John P. Wymer, About the Collection, Maps and Area Descriptions, and In his own words.

 These photographs are owned by the Historical Society of Washington, DC, a non-profit research and educational institution which collects, interprets, and shares the history of Washington, D.C.
 Visit the Rights and Permissions page for more information.

-The Wymer's DC project is not owned by the Historical Society, but is owned and operated by an independent team, Jessica and Thomas Smith.
+The Wymer's DC project is not owned by the Historical Society, but is owned and operated by The HistorySmiths, an independent digital humanities technology company.

 Can I print the photographs to use as art in my house?